Construction is ongoing on the Bay Bridge Pump Station and Force Mains Replacement Project in the City of Newport Beach.

-- Next to OC San’s Pump Station
+Location: Next to OC San’s existing Pump Station and heading eastbound towards Dover Drive

-When: Ongoing–Spring 2026*
+- When: May–July 2026

-What to Expect:
+- What to Expect:

 - Increased activity, dust, and noise near the work areas during construction.